binbashar/le-ref-architecture-doc/docs/user-guide/ref-architecture-ansible/configs.md

 # Configuration: Ansible Playbooks

 ## Overview
-This repository contains all the Ansible Playbooks configuration files used to create Binbash Leverage Reference Architecture for AWS.
+This repository contains all the [Ansible Playbooks](https://github.com/binbashar/le-ansible-infra) configuration files used to create _**Binbash Leverage™**_ Reference Architecture for AWS.

 ## Ansible Playbook Documentation
 Check out the README.md under contained under each repo